Techtonica/curriculum/application workshops/workshop-1.md

 - What if you want to make your page look better?
 CSS is how you do it!
 - Take a look at the CSS Glossary linked above.
 Using CSS in the CSS box that applies to the HTML in the HTML box, figure out how to change the text size, text color (so it's different between the header and the paragraph), as well as the border color, style, and thickness.
 - IDs and classes are specific types of attributes that let us give names to our elements.
 What is the difference between ID and class selectors?
 Can you figure out how to use a class to change two parts of in your HTML and an ID to change style in one part?
-- Identify selectors, attributes, properties, and values in your CSS.
 - Check your indentation so your code is easy to read!

 JavaScript